HOME

 The timing of a new planting bed project installation is entirely dependent upon existing plant growth, Mother Nature, her weather, and her seasons; the demands of preparing the site especially with treating invasive or unwanted species; and Stephen's extensive experience with garden installation timing.
 After the entire design process is completed, Unfortunately, sometimes a garden just can't be installed at the timing desires of a client.
 Preparation of new garden beds only begin after: invasive species are treated and/or removed; (for spring planting) all of the cool and warm season plants (early and late season flowering plants) have mostly emerged usually in mid to late May; and for when Mother Nature gives her seal of approval as to when to start the garden prep in the spring or end the plantings for the season.

-New Bed Preparations in the Spring usually start in mid-late spring (Mid-May) and especially after the last frost dated to allow all existing plants, weeds, and invasive species, both cool and warm season (early and late season blooming plants) to mostly emerge from the ground so that they may be identified, transplanted, removed, or chemically treated to eliminate them in order to start with fresh planting beds which will then evolve over time into beautiful, multi-layered, sustainable, naturalistic matrix gardens that attract and support butterflies, birds, and other pollinators.
-New bed installations generally continue up to mid-Fall, sometimes later or earlier, weather dependent, followed by the Spring bulb layer planting season when temperatures start to drop in late fall.
+New bed preparations in the spring usually start in mid-late spring (mid-May) and especially after the last frost date to allow all existing plants, weeds, and invasive species, both cool and warm season (early and late season blooming plants and grasses) to mostly emerge from the ground so that they may be identified, transplanted, removed, or chemically treated to eliminate them in order to start with fresh planting beds which will then evolve over time into beautiful, multi-layered, sustainable, naturalistic matrix gardens that attract and support butterflies, birds, and other pollinators.
+New bed installations generally continue up to mid-fall, sometimes later or even earlier, weather dependent, followed by the spring bulb layer planting season when temperatures start to drop in late fall.

 To schedule an appointment please call 267.251.5855.